In a world overrun by zombies, how would you do?

 Making your fortification soundproof seems to be a good idea.. at first.
 However, by soundproofing your living area, not only are you preventing the noise you make from getting out, you are also preventing any noise from the outside from getting in, thus preventing you from getting any possible warning that the undead are close by.

 Setting up a living and sleeping area up a ladder or in a secure location out of reach (as seen in the original Dawn of the Dead) also seems like a good idea, again.. at first.
-Your snore will still attract them, but they won’t be able to get to you, but then you are trapped and eventually will run out of ammo, food, and supplies (again as seen in the original Dawn of the Dead).
+Your snore will still attract them, but they won’t be able to get to you, but then you are trapped and eventually will run out of ammo, food, and supplies.
 And chances are, you won’t have access to a helicopter.
 Not to mention, what if other humans hear you snoring?

 I DO snore and you are not giving me much hope, so what can I do?